 “I’ll do it later/tomorrow/next year.”

 But if you dig a little deeper, you come to the conclusion that giving kids options when it comes to obedience actually encourages them to decide when they should obey parents.
-And if imminent danger ever becomes reality in your life, you will be glad that obedience wasn’t an option for your child.
+And if imminent danger ever becomes a reality, you will be glad that obedience wasn’t an option for your child.

 Let’s recognize the seeds that produce this kind of bad fruit in our children and start planting something different!